Motorcycle Accident Attorneys Standing Up for Injured St. Petersburg Bikers

 If you have been injured in a motorcycle accident, it is imperative to take the following steps:

-- Immediately get medical treatment for your injuries.
+- Immediately get medical treatment for your injuries at local St. Petersburg hospital.
 Even if you think you are okay, you could have a serious injury that is not immediately evident.

 - Take photos of the accident scene.

 - Get the other driver’s name, phone number, and insurance information of the other driver.

 - Get the names and phone numbers of any witnesses.

 - You may need to request an accident report from the St. Petersburg Police Department located at 1301 1st Ave N or by visiting their website and requesting online.